The focus of these materials is what you need to know to maintain an existing site in CommonSpot.

-The authoring server, "author.oit.ohio.edu," is a separate server from the ("read-only") public server, "www.ohio.edu," as shown above.
-The pages viewed from the two CommonSpot servers will be identical, because both the authoring and the public server use the same "back-end" database; the only difference will be that redirection happens for the public server, but not for the authoring server.
+The authoring server, "author.oit.ohio.edu," is a separate server from the ("read-only") public server, which serves pages within "www.ohio.edu"; the pages viewed from the two CommonSpot servers will be identical, because both the authoring and the public server use the same "back-end" database.

-You build the new subsite in CommonSpot by accessing the pages with URLs that look like:
+You work on subsites in CommonSpot by accessing the pages with URLs that look like:

 Once you are live and in production as http://www.ohio.edu/subsite/, you will continue to access your subsite for revision using the "author.oit.ohio.edu" URL.
 Once you are satisfied with a new page, or with a change to an existing page, you will instruct CommonSpot to "publish" that update, and it will be visible from both domain names.

-site refers to the entire collection of pages found on a single server; for example, the older, VMS Front Door site was all those pages whose URLs start with "http://www.ohiou.edu/" and the new, CommonSpot Front Door site is all those pages whose URLs start with "http://www.ohio.edu/".
+site refers to the entire collection of pages found on a single server; for example, the Front Door site is all those pages whose URLs start with "https://www.ohio.edu/" and the online catalogs site is all those pages whose URLs start with "http://catalogs.ohio.edu/".

 subsite refers to all those pages that share a first-level URL within a site; for example, the first subsite to be published from the CommonSpot server was the bicentennial subsite, all of the pages whose URLs start with "http://www.ohio.edu/bicentennial/".